lbhoe/lbhoe.github.io/_posts/2023-10-27-challenge-of-wits-2023.md

 ---
 For over 6 weeks, Singaporeans with a passion for Science & Technology participated in the Challenge of Wits 2023.
 More than 1,200 participants tested their intellect by solving challenges created by defence technology experts from DSTA, CSIT, and DSO.

-This was a wonderful opportunity to apply various skills I have acquired over the years, such as mathematics, scripting, and the use of LLMs.
+This was a great opportunity to apply various skills I have acquired over the years, such as statistics, scripting, and the use of LLMs.
 I had a fantastic time and thoroughly enjoyed the process of solving these challenges.

 ## CHALLENGE 1